|

 Setting up a working environment

-Download the rockbox source
+Download the Rockbox source

-In order to be able to build the manual, you need most of the rockbox source code, so the best way of starting with the documentation effort would be to checkout the whole source from the SVN repository :
+In order to be able to build the manual, you need most of the rockbox source code, so the best way of starting with the documentation effort would be to checkout the whole source from the Git repository :

 This will create a rockbox subdirectory in the current directory : it is the root directory of your working copy of the Rockbox source code.